 Does not require special tools- Most kits will only require a screwdriver and pliers or crescent wrench.
-You may need a drill to make a hole in the floor or cabinets.
+However, you may need a drill to make a hole in the floor or cabinets.

 Cons of Using Saddle Valves

 Prone to leaking- Most valves will leak.
 They can leak from the rubber gasket.
 The gasket, over time, will dry out and become brittle.
 The line can also leak.
 Lines can become weak at the fittings or rub through on sharp metal.
-If a leak happens, it can become difficult to repair due to the amount of corrosion that can occur.
+If a leak happens, it can become difficult to repair due to the amount of corrosion.

-Not approved to be used by some plumbing codes- Because these valves are prone to leaking, most states and local codes prohibit the use of a saddle valve.
+Not approved to be used by some plumbing codes- Because these valves are prone to leaking, most states and local codes prohibit using a saddle valve.
 A plumber will not install them.
 They are strictly DIY devices.

-Can only be installed in visible areas- Do not install a valve in a place that will be covered by a panel or personal belongings.
-If it leaks you will never see it until it’s too late.
+It can only be installed in visible areas- Do not install a valve in a place that a panel or personal belongings will cover.
+Then, if it leaks, you will never see it until it’s too late.